-S. No. Program Course Name Course Code Focus on Relevant Crosscutting Issue (Gender / Environment & Sustainability / Human Values & Professional Ethics) Course Description 1.
-BBA BHMCT Human Values, Deaddiction, and Traffic Rules HVPE 101-18 Ability Enhancement Compulsory Course (AECC) Human Values & Professional Ethics This course is intended to provide a much- nc ded orientational input in Value Education to the young enquiring minds and facilitate the development of a Holistic perspective among students towards life, profession, and happiness based on ethical conduct 2.
-BBA BHMCT Human Values, Deaddiction and Traffic Rules (Lab/ Seminar) HVPE 102-18 Ability Enhancement Compulsory Course (AECC) Human Values & Professional Ethics Two seminars one each on Drug De-addiction and Traffic Rules are organised.
-Eminent scholars and experts of the subject are called for the Seminar at least once during the semester.
-3. BBA BHMCT Environmental Studies EVS 102-18 Ability Enhancement Compulsory Course (AECC) - III Environment & Sustainability This course will enable students to understand ergeronmental problems at local and national level through literature and general awareness.
-4. MBA Business Ethics and CSR MBA 106-18 Core Theory Human Values & Professional Ethics This Paper introduces students to the relationship between business and ethics and tries them to understand how ethical principles could influence management decisions.
-It also signifies the concept of CSR and its implications on business.
-5. MBA Human Values, De-addiction, and Traffic Rules HVPE101-18 Ability Enhancement Compulsory Course (AECC) Human Values & Professional Ethics This course is intended to provide a much- needed orientational input in Value Education to the young enquiring minds and facilitate the development of a Holistic perspective among students towards life, profession, and happiness based on ethical conduct.
-6. MBA Human Values, De-addiction, and Traffic Rules (Lab/ Seminar) HVPE 102-18 Ability Enhancement Compulsory Course (AECC) Human Values & Professional Ethics Two seminars one each on Drug De-addiction and Traffic Rules are organised.
-Eminent scholars and experts in the subject are called for the Seminar at least once during the semester.
+5. MBA Human Values, De-addiction, and Traffic Rules HVPE101-18 Ability Enhancement Compulsory Course (AECC) Human Values & Professional Ethics This course is intended to provide a much needed orientational input in Value Education to the young enquiring minds and facilitate the development of a Holistic perspective among students towards life, profession and happiness based on ethical conduct.
+6. MBA Human Values, De-addiction, and Traffic Rules (Lab/ Seminar) HVPE 102-18 Ability Enhancement Compulsory Course (AECC) Human Values & Professional Ethics Two seminars one each on Drug De-addiction and Traffic Rules are organised.Eminent scholar and experts of the subject are called for the Seminar atleast once during the semester.
 It 7.
-MBA Workshop on Indian Ethos MBA 403-18 Core Theory Human Values & Professional Ethics The course is an attempt for the students to learn about how to apply the concepts and theories of ancient Indian m nagement, ethos, and values in business.
-8. PhD Coursework Human Values and Professional Ethics PHD 906 Human Values & Professional Ethics To help the students to discriminate between valuable and superficial in life.
-Also helps students develop sensitivity and awareness; leading to commitment and courage to act on their own belief 9.
-PhD Coursework Research and Publication Ethics (RPE) RPE Human Values & Professional Ethics This course aims to develop an attitude of conducting original, quality research among scholars with research integrity and ethics.
+MBA Workshop on Indian Ethos MBA 403-18 Core Theory Human Values & Professional Ethics The course is an attempt for the students to learn about how to apply the concepts and theories of ancient Indian management, ethos and values in business.
+8. PhD Coursework Human Values and Professional Ethics PHD 906 Human Values & Professional Ethics To help the students to discriminate between valuable and superficial in the life.
+Also to help students develop sensitivity and awareness; leading to commitment and courage to act on their own belief 9.
+PhD Coursework Research and Publication Ethics (RPE) RPE Human Values & Professional Ethics This course aims at developing an attitude of conducting original, quality research among scholars with research integrity and ethics.